fpiraneo/oclife/README.md

 Both modules can be downloaded on the developer’s page at GitHub; for sake of simplicity they will be distributed with oclife leaving untouched the original license and credits.

+##ImageMagick vs. GD
+oclife can be used with standard GD graphic library integrated in PHP; GD can handle a limitate number of graphical image format; ImageMagic allows more flexibility but it must be installed manually.
+Once ImageMagic is installed, it will be sensed automatically by oclife and the usage should be activated manually on the `admin` page by an administrator.

 #Installation
 oclife can be downloaded from github (hitting "Download ZIP" pushbutton) then installed under your ownCloud installation directory then the `apps` subdirectory.